 As a player, Kempf was a pitcher on the 1992 USA National Team that earned a gold medal in the World Cup in Beijing, China.
 She was also a two-time Women's Majors National Champion as a member of the renowned Raybesto's Brakettes of Stratford, Conn.
 During her collegiate career, Kempf was a standout pitcher for Missouri Western State University, earning the National MVP award en route to helping her team capture the only national championship in school history.

-Thanks to her stellar softball career, Kempf has been inducted into three Halls of Fame – the NAIA National Hall of Fame, the Missouri Western State University Hall of Fame and the Amateur Softball of America State of Missouri Hall of Fame.
+Thanks to her stellar softball career, Kempf has been inducted into four Halls of Fame – the NAIA National Hall of Fame, the Missouri Western State University Hall of Fame, the St. Joseph Baseball Hall of Fame and the Amateur Softball of America State of Missouri Hall of Fame.